OneFineDev/obsidian-go/projectTypes/API/CRUD.md

 Having multiple statements in the same call is supported by the `pq` driver, _so long as the statements do not contain any placeholder parameters_.
 If they do contain placeholder parameters, then you’ll receive the following error message at runtime.
 To work around this, you will need to either split out the statements into separate database calls, or if that’s not possible, you can create a [custom function](https://www.postgresql.org/docs/current/xfunc-sql.html) in PostgreSQL which acts as a wrapper around the multiple SQL statements that you want to run.
 ## Read
+Because our `movies` table uses the `id` column as its primary key, this query will only ever return exactly one database row (or none at all).
+So, it’s appropriate for us to execute this query using Go’s `QueryRow()` method again.

 ## Update
 1. Extract the movie ID from the URL using the `app.readIDParam()` helper.